-Turkey’s capital city of Istanbul is not only a classic stopover of world travelers, it has become one of Europe’s hottest destinations.
+Turkey’s capital city of Istanbul is not only full of family attractions, this classic stopover of world travelers has become one of Europe’s hottest destinations.

 Istanbul was founded in antiquity for the same reason it prospers today: its location on the banks of the broad Bosphorous River made it a strategic port linking the continents of Europe and Asia.
 A sophisticated (if unpolished) gem, with a dazzling skyline framed by seven hills, this UNESCO World Heritage Site is one of the world’s most intriguing destinations.